rngalloilm/CSCProjects/README.md

 ## P2: Format people with information
 * ./formatter < namelist-11.txt
-* Takes and formats a list of names, birthdays, and social security numbers and outputs the formatted information, total # of people, max name length, # of people 21+, # of people without a ssn.
+* Takes and formats a list of names, birthdays, and social security numbers and outputs the formatted information, total # of people, max name length, # of people 21+, and # of people without an SSN.

 ## P3: Stock purchasing/selling
-* ./trader <account file> <trading file>
+*
-* Takes a text file with a list of people and their balance and a text file with a list of transactions including a name, sell/buy, number of shares
+* Takes a text file with a list of people and their balance.
+Takes a text file with a list of transactions including a name, sell/buy, number of shares, and cost per share.

-## P4:
+## P4: Create a trip

-## P5:
+## P5: Encrypt and decrypt

-## P6:
+## P6: Hash map